ar-io/ar-io-grants/README.md

 This includes the right to halt future work and funding if the Committee deems continued development unproductive or non-impactful to the AR.IO Network.
 All decisions will be communicated clearly to the grantee with reasoning provided.

+**Note:** Some grants - depending on their size and scope - may also require a formal Grant Agreement with the AR.IO Foundation.
+In such cases, both these guidelines and the Grant Agreement will be considered together, with the Grant Agreement taking precedence in the event of any conflict.

 ---

 ### Grants Committee